maxlabuche/Csharp-HMI-WaterTower/README.md

 3. Put all media files from `/media/*` into `/src/Resources`.
 **All resource files must be in this directory before opening the project, DO NOT MAKE SUBFOLDERS INTO THIS BEFORE OPENING FOR THE FIRST TIME.**

+> **Note:** All pictograms I created are included in this software, and are provided for free.
+> If you want to use them with your own software, please respect the license (you can find it near to the image files) and name the original copyright.
+> Also, you do not have the right to sell them, you have to provide them for free only.
+> Thank you for your understanding.

 4. Open `HmiWaterTower.sln` (in `/src-csharp/`) in *Microsoft Visual Studio*.
 If you are not using this IDE, you can import all ".cs" files and "Resources" directory in a new "C#/.NET with GUI" project.